wp-plugins/wedevs-project-manager/readme.txt

 * French translation by Corentin allard
 * Dutch translation by eskamedia
 * Brazilian Portuguese translation by Anderson
-* German translation by Alexander Pfabe
+* German translation by Alexander Pfabel
 * Spanish translation by Luigi Libet
 * Indonesian translation by hirizh
+* Polish translation by Jacek Synowiec

 == Installation ==